ttntm/ttntm/src/blog/08-jquery-filter.md

   var filtersActive = []; // an array to store the active filters
 ```

-The array called `filtersActive` is the key piece for providing multiselect functionality, storing the active filters until they're deselected again, `All Projects` gets clicked or the page gets reloaded.
+The array called `filtersActive` is the key piece for providing multiselect functionality, storing the active filters until they're deselected again, `All Projects` gets clicked, or the page gets reloaded.

 Next, we're going to handle the `click` event for our filters: